giellalt/giellalt.github.io/infra/infraremake/AddingMorphologicalTestData.md

 ## Negative Yaml tests

 Sometimes it can be valuable to specify negative tests.
-Usually they should notbe needed, since any overgeneration will be reported as a FAIL.
+Usually they should not be needed, since any overgeneration will be reported as a FAIL.
 It might still be a good idea to test for word forms that are known to have caused problems.